josdem/blog-hugo/content/techtalk/java/stream_collectors.md

 categories = ["techtalk","code","java"]
 tags = ["josdem","techtalks","programming","technology", "Java", "streams java", "collectors java"] date = 2024-07-23T07:57:38-04:00
-description = "This time, I will show you how to manipulate collectors using streams to group by, concatenate, map, and list."
+description = "This time, I will show you how to use collectors along with streams to group by, concatenate, map, and list."
 +++

-This time, I will show you how to manipulate collectors using streams to group by, concatenate, map, and list.
+This time, I will show you how to use collectors along with streams to group by, concatenate, map, and list.

 Example: Convert a list of elements to a string separated by ','
 ```java